 “Another world is not only possible, she is on her way.
 On a quiet day, I can hear her breathing.”
 Arundhati Roy

-It’s unthinkable now to let in that we lived a span of 9 years of not talking.
+It’s unthinkable now to let in that we lived a span of 9 years without talking.
 Why??
-What that was about I don’t think either one of us ever understood.
+What that was about neither one of us understood.
 We never dug deep about it for some reason which is odd because we would deep dive all the time.
-I guess it was like a growth spurt we both needed to do alone and it was without question accepted.
-In 2012 we reconnected coming back even stronger and closer than we had been even in our twenties, more seasoned and weathered.
+I guess it was a growth spurt we both needed to go alone.
+In 2012 we reconnected coming back even stronger and closer than we had been in our twenties or thirties, now more seasoned and weathered.
 I never thought she would die so young and the dreams we shared for the future will never come to fruition.
 We had what we had and that was all.
 But that was no small thing.